 If you take one thing away from this article it should be that stressors aren’t defined by physical therapists, marketers, doctors, meditation teachers, strength coaches, or anyone else.
 The only thing that qualitatively defines a stressor is the response.

-Once you understand that you can stop jamming round pegs in square holes and start making coaching and training recommendations that are ideal for your charges.
+Once you understand that you can stop jamming round pegs in square holes and start making better decisions for yourself and those you coach.